-Chamber Orchestra of Europe; Former Principal – Vienna Chamber Orchestra; Professor of Cello -Australian National Academy of Music
+Chamber Orchestra of Europe; Head of Strings -Australian National Academy of Music

 Australian Hometown(s): Canberra & Melbourne